 Call for papers

-To address questions on how changes in the earth’s ecosystems affect human health, IDP is now calling for submissions to “Dynamics between environmental change, development, and EIDs in Southeast Asia and China”.
+To address questions on how changes in the earth’s ecosystems affect human health, IDP is now calling for submissions to “Dynamics between environmental change, development, and EIDs in Asia”.
 The thematic series will be published in the second half year of 2014.
 APCs of the publications are sponsored by International Development Research Center (IDRC) and authors do not need to pay.
 For more details, please click here.

 Professor Xiao-Nong Zhou is Director of the National Institute of Parasitic Diseases at the Chinese Center for Disease Control and Prevention, based in Shanghai, China.
 He graduated with a PhD in Biology from Copenhagen University, Denmark in 1994, following his MSc in Medical Parasitology from Jiangsu Institute of Parasitic Diseases.
 Professor Zhou returned to Jiangsu to work across the fields of ecology, population biology, epidemiology, and malacology, before moving to the National Institute of Parasitic Diseases in 2001, where he has worked as a Professor on the infectious diseases of poverty.
 After almost a decade of being Deputy Director at the institute, Professor Zhou was made Director in 2010.